rockyyliang/MPC/README.md

 # MPC
 Unconstrained MPC with a segway demo.
 The mpcgain function can be used to control any linear system.

-Fun exercises:
--Convert to constrained MPC
--Make quadratic solver
+Fun exercises: Convert to constrained MPC, make quadratic solver